ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/windows-iis.md

 <img src="https://raw.githubusercontent.com/ladybirdweb/faveo-server-images/master/_docs/installation/providers/enterprise/windows-images/modulemapping.png" alt="" style=" width:400px ; height:250px ">

+By default, IIS configures PHP only to accept GET, POST, and HEAD request types.
+Since Faveo makes use of other requests types (such as DELETE and PUT), you must manually change the PHP handler to allow them.

 - Click on the *Request Restrictions* button, then switch to the ***Verbs*** tab.
 Switch the radio button to *All Verbs*, then click *OK* to close the window, then *OK* again to close the other.